 See: @sephora

-Sephora certainly has many products in their product catalog, so they need to use many different channels to promote them.
+Sephora certainly has many products in its product catalog, so it needs to use many different channels to promote them.
 The link in bio channel is an excellent option for brands with many products because followers don’t need to spend too much time searching for the product they saw on Instagram in their large online shop.
 Instead, they can just click on the image of the product they saw and purchase it directly.

 This is why Sephora’s link in bio site looks similar to their Instagram feed, with clickable images that lead to the page of each product:

 Instagram is one of the most popular channels for finding new music, so artists need to find different ways to leverage it.
-Building a link in bio page is one of the ways, with the American band Queens of the Stone Age being among those who are taking advantage.
-The band has created a microsite where fans added a link to play/download their new single called Villains, an online shop for QOTSA branded items, and their YouTube channel.
+Building a link in the bio page is one of the ways, with the popular DJ Anyma being among those who are taking advantage.
+The DJ has created a microsite where fans can navigate to play/download his new album on his Apple Music or YouTube channel.

 See: @folamour_fhuo